Teaching Your Baby to Put Himself to Sleep

 5. Touch instead of holding, in her bed.

-If you're considering Ferbering, you might also want to read my biased view on that.
+If you're considering Ferbering, you'll also want to read my biased view on that.